chaseruskin/orbit/docs/src/user/creating_channels.md

 # Creating Channels

-A channel is a decentralized registry storing the manifests of published ips.
+A channel is a decentralized registry storing the manifests of published projects.
 This section provides steps for ways to configure a channel.

 ### Guides
 - [Configuring a local directory as a channel](#configuring-a-local-directory-as-a-channel)